certificate best dentist in Mumbai

 CAJTeeth™ (Cancer Affected Jaw Teeth) - Royal Cosmognathic

 CAJTeeth™ is a one-of-a-kind technology used at Royal Cosmognathic that allows for the restoration of teeth and tissue due to oral cancer.
-The rehabilitation of teeth allows for a more normal eating, jaw and oral function.
+The rehabilitation of teeth allows for more normal eating, jaw and oral function.
 Traditionally, dental rehabilitation after cancer treatment would be deferred by at least 2 years.
 But now, with the advancement in 3D technology, the teeth are restored at the same time as that of cancer surgery.

 The CAJTeeth™ process begins with confirmation of the suspicion during a biopsy or surgical intervention.
 This treatment protocol at Royal Cosmognathic was established based on medical findings and patient needs.
 Post-treatment rehabilitation includes recommendations such as orthodontics, dietetics and speech therapy.
 As needed, as well as retention guidelines to ensure the stability and longevity of restored teeth.